Isabelle Bourne

-Isabelle Bourne (born 21 November 2000) is an Australian professional basketball player for the Southside Flyers of the Women's National Basketball League (WNBL).
-She is also contracted with the Keilor Thunder of the NBL1 South.
+Isabelle Bourne (born 21 November 2000) is an Australian professional basketball player for the Keilor Thunder of the NBL1 South.
+She is also contracted with the Sydney Flames of the Women's National Basketball League (WNBL).
 She began her career in Canberra, debuting for the Canberra Capitals in the WNBL in 2016–17 and playing in the South East Australian Basketball League (SEABL) for the BA Centre of Excellence.
 She played four years of college basketball in the United States for the Nebraska Cornhuskers between 2019 and 2023 before returning to Australia to start her professional career in the WNBL.
 She played for the Adelaide Lightning between 2023 and 2025.
 In 2024, she was named the NBL1 South Most Valuable Player playing for the Keilor Thunder.

 Early life and career

 Bourne is a product of the Norths Junior Club in Canberra and Basketball ACT high performance programs.
 She represented ACT at both the U16 and U18 National Junior Championships.
 She attended Daramalan College in Canberra.

 In 2016, Bourne played for the Canberra Capitals Academy in the South East Australian Basketball League (SEABL).
 In 17 games, she averaged 7.1 points and 4.5 rebounds per game.

 Bourne joined the University of Canberra Capitals of the Women's National Basketball League (WNBL) as a development player for the 2016–17 season.
 She appeared in one game during the season.

 Bourne joined the BA Centre of Excellence as a scholarship athlete in 2017.
 She played for the Centre of Excellence in the SEABL, averaging 6.4 points and 4.0 rebounds in 14 games in 2017, and 11.2 points, 5.4 rebounds and 1.4 assists in 20 games in 2018.

 Bourne re-joined the Canberra Capitals for the 2018–19 WNBL season, where she once again appeared in one game.
 The Capitals won the WNBL championship in 2018–19.

 Bourne joined the Geelong Supercats of the NBL1 for the league's inaugural season in 2019.
 She missed the NBL1 finals due to leaving for the U.S. to start her college career.
 In 15 games, she averaged 9.0 points, 5.9 rebounds, 1.5 assists and 1.1 steals per game.